alexiscreuzot/KASlideShow/README.md

 #KASlideShow

-Ultra-basic slideshow for iOS.
+Slideshow for iOS.
+Easy to use.
 Support manual or automatic slideshow, with fade and slide transitions.
+Support local and remote images.

 ![Demo screenshot](http://i.imgur.com/xTyqOtO.gif)